V1B3hR/nethical/README.md

 Legacy integration classes (Phase3/4/5–7/8–9) are still available but deprecated in favor of `IntegratedGovernance`.

+---

 ## 🎯 What is Nethical?

 Nethical serves as a guardian layer for AI systems, continuously monitoring agent behavior to ensure safe, ethical, and transparent operations.
-It acts as a real-time safety net that can detect, evaluate, and respond to risky or non-compliant behaviors while providing clear explanations, audit trails, and pathways for human oversight.
+It acts as a real-time safety net that can detect, evalu[...]

 ### Main Purpose